 Graduation and Degree Completion Information

-A commencement ceremony is held each spring for graduates who received their degrees in the previous summer and fall semesters, and for degree candidates for the current spring semester.
+Commencement is held each spring for graduates who received their degrees in the previous summer and fall semesters, and for degree candidates for the current spring semester.

 Completion of Degree Requirements